Sunday of Week 11 of Ordinary Time (Year B)

 It seems that Paul has incurred a certain amount of criticism from the Corinthians and is coming to his own defence.
 In the verses just preceding today’s reading, he admits that he had intended paying them a double visit.
 On his way to Macedonia, he intended passing through Corinth and then pass through Corinth again on his way back.
 He did not do this, and it seems he was accused of being two-faced, of being a ‘Yes’ and ‘No’ person at the same time.
 Feelings seem to have been so strong against Paul that he had to deal with the problem at a distance through letters and delegations (internal conflicts among Christians are nothing new!).

 Unable to deny the change in plans, Paul nonetheless asserts the firmness of the original plan and claims that it does not indicate in any way a lack of constancy in his behaviour and work.
 He grounds his defence in God himself, who is utterly firm and reliable.
-So he claims that this quality can expect to be found in varying degrees in all those who are associated with God.
+So he claims that this quality can be expected to be found in varying degrees in all those who are associated with God.
 Christ, Paul and the Corinthians all participate in analogous ways in the constancy of God.

 So he goes to his own defence and denies that he was in any way two-faced: